CoLDorg/Cold-InfoSec/README.md

 4. [Roppers Academy](https://www.hoppersroppers.org/) - "This is the only site on the internet that walks a complete beginner all the way through the process of developing a strong foundation in the fundamentals."
 The perfect place to begin at.
 If you want to start out in this field or if you are a beginner, then begin with their introductory course.
 (This was such a good site that I have mentioned it separately even after it has been listed in the above mentioned repositories.)

+5. [OverTheWire](https://overthewire.org/wargames/) - The Wargames offered by OverTheWire community is one of the best way to learn security concepts practically.
+Follow the order they suggest.
+With every challenge your skill level and knowledge increases significantly (qualitatively).
+One of the best place to dive into the InfoSec field.

+6. [HACKLIDO](https://hacklido.com/) - Hacklido is a cybersecurity community to share ideas, knowledge and find other cyber security enthusiasts to collaborate with.
+Ask your doubts, discuss some concept, or if you are interested in writing blogs (related to cybersec) head to this site.

 ## Courses
 Beginners should head over to the [roadmap](https://www.hoppersroppers.org/roadmap/) provided by [Roppers Academy](https://www.hoppersroppers.org/).
 For courses related to any other topic or skill, please contact us directly.
 We have a plethora of courses available which cannot be uploaded online due to sheer volume but can be shared on case by case basis.